 Big Futures is a career-focused mentoring program that pairs teens with working or retired adults, with a focus on helping teens envision, plan for, and realize success after high school.
 Whether the teen intends to go to college, trade school, or enter the workforce, the mentor helps to empower the teen through guidance, friendship, and encouragement.

-Each mentor-teen pair meets twice per month on their own, and they have the option of attending a career-focused group outing once every three months, organized by BBBS.
+Each mentor-teen pair meets twice per month, including the option of attending a career-focused group outing or activity organized by BBBS.
 The time commitment is as little as 4 hours per month.
-(Note: During the COVID-19 pandemic, in-person meetings and group outings may be limited by health and safety considerations, in which case meetings may be held virtually).

 What makes Big Futures different from other career-focused mentoring programs is that the mentor is more than just someone who helps the teen plan for the future.
 The mentor is a consistent presence in the teen's life, providing friendship, encouragement, wisdom, and accountability as the teen strives to make good choices and realize their potential.
 Each Big Futures mentor takes what they've learned in their own life and shares their perspective to help a younger person start their adult life on the right foot.